Marriage License Information

 - Minors, who under oath, swear that they are parents or expectant parents of a child.
 In addition, the pregnancy must be verified by a written statement of a licensed physician.
 When the fact of pregnancy is verified by the written statement of a licensed physician, the county court judge may, in his/her discretion, issue a license to marry.

 - A previously married minor.

-- A person age 16 or 17 with parental or guardian consent and the older party cannot be more than 2 years older than the minor.
+- A person age 17 with parental or guardian consent and the older party cannot be more than 2 years older than the minor.

 Where Consent Is Required, Is Consent Of Both Parents Required?

 Yes, unless the parents are divorced and the custody and control is placed in one parent, then only the parent having such custody and control shall be required to give the written consent.
 Written consent of an incompetent parent is not required (Attorney General Opinion 49-122).
 All written consents must be acknowledged (notarized).

 Is There A Waiting Period For Issuance Of The License?

 Yes, a three day wait if you don’t take the four hour premarital preparation course from a registered provider.

 No. The law requiring these tests was abolished October 1, 1986.